 Antiparos Island

-10 minutes by ferry from Parikia port lies the low-key but very picturesque island of Antiparos, home to a number of celebrities like Tom Hanks.
-Antiparos is a very traditional and laid-back island and if you have time, you should definitely spend a night there.
+7 minutes by ferry from Pounta port (western Paros) lies the low-key but very picturesque island of Antiparos, home to several celebrities like Tom Hanks.
+Antiparos is a very traditional and laid-back island and if you have time, you should spend a night there.

 Best Places in Paros Greece for Nightlife

-Naoussa and Parikia are the places where you will find most of the bars and clubs, suitable for any taste in your nightlife.
-Paros, along with Mykonos and Ios are considered the most all-night party islands, so depending on your age you will definitely find the nightlife that you are looking for in Paros.
+In Naousa and Parikia you will find most of the bars and clubs, suitable for any taste in your nightlife.
+Paros, along with Mykonos and Ios are considered the most all-night party islands, so depending on your age you will find the nightlife that you are looking for in Paros.

 When I was in my early twenties the most trendy bar back then was Linardo Bar in Naoussa and I know that it is still working.